rijans/js-practice/strings.md

 https://javascript.info/string

+**Coercion**
+Whenever you try to access a property of a string str, JavaScript coerces the string value to an object, by new String(str).
+Same happens for other primitives except null and undefined.This object is called a wrapper object.

 **String and Backticks**
 JavaScript uses UTF-16 (specifically UCS-2 encoding) as its internal representation for strings.
 This means that each character in a JavaScript string is represented by one or two 16-bit code units.
 Each character has a corresponding numeric code.